wangmengHB/utilities-library/packages/gl-image/readme.md

 But in many use case, we need to do multiple filters to one image, and every operation can be redoable.
 So gl-image do something more to support multiple filters (multiple shader program).

-And it is realy simple for use.
+And it is really simple for use.

 # install
 ```bash